makiftutuncu/spring-boot-crud/api/README.md

 #### 2.1.
 [CRUDMapper](src/main/kotlin/dev/akif/crud/CRUDMapper.kt)

-In order to be able to convert between concrete types an entity and model, we need a mapper which extends `CRUDMapper`.
+In order to be able to convert between concrete types of an entity and model, we need a mapper which extends `CRUDMapper`.
 It can be implemented as:

 ```kotlin
 import dev.akif.crud.*